-The museum is preparing to open with precautions for the health and safety of visitors and staff in mind.
+The museum is open with precautions for the health and safety of visitors and staff in mind.

 The Swedish Natural History Museum follows the expert authorities and the governments measures to lower the infection rates of COVID-19.
 We have taken various precautions through the implementation of regulations in order to offer a safer visit for our staff and visitors.